Fever During Pregnancy

 - Gastrointestinal viruses (Stomach flu)

-- Influenza also is known as the flu
+- Influenza, also known as the flu

 - Food poisoning